dmotz/dmotz.github.com/src/content/natal.md

 - The Xcode-free workflow is for convenience.
 If you're encountering app crashes, you should open the Xcode project and run it from there to view errors.

+- You can run any command with `--verbose` or `-v` to see output that may be helpful in diagnosing errors.

 ## Dependencies
 As Natal is the orchestration of many individual tools, there are quite a few dependencies.